DataDog/documentation/content/en/logs/guide/azure-logging-guide.md

 {{% /tab %}}
 {{< /tabs >}}

-## Log Archiving
+## Log archiving

 Archiving logs to Azure Blob Storage requires an App Registration even if you are using the Azure Native integration.
 To archive logs to Azure Blob Storage, follow the setup instructions to configure the integration using an App Registration.
 App Registrations created for archiving purposes do not need the `Monitoring Reader` role assigned.

 Once you have an App Registration configured, you can [create a log archive][62] that writes to Azure Blob Storage.

-**Note**: If your storage bucket is in a subscription being monitored through the Azure Native integration, a warning is displayed in the Azure Integration Tile about the App Registration being redundant.
+**Note**: If your storage bucket is in a subscription being monitored through the Azure Native integration, a warning is displayed in the Azure Integration tile about the App Registration being redundant.
 You can ignore this warning.

 [44]: https://azure.microsoft.com/en-us/documentation/articles/xplat-cli-install
 [45]: https://docs.datadoghq.com/integrations/guide/azure-troubleshooting/#enable-diagnostics